ChorusOne/predictomatic/README.md

  * [ ] Markets with continuous outcomes (e.g. predicting on a date).
  * [ ] Pay active users a stipend, e.g. every 7 days pay X to users who traded in the past 7 days.
+ * [ ] In the participants table, add a yield column (UPnL / Deposit), possibly with a sideways bar chart.

 ## License